 Granted, not all withdrawals are bad.
 Sometimes, it’s necessary to take a portion of the goodwill we’ve built with someone and spend it on a worthy conflict or tough conversation that helps the relationship grow.
-However, we are only afforded an opening to do so when we’ve invested enough into the relationship prior to those encounters.
+However, we are only afforded the opportunity to do so when we’ve invested enough into the relationship prior to those encounters.

 The same principles that constitute good financial stewardship also apply to relationships.
 Don’t spend what you don’t have.
 Your deposits into the relationship should exponentially outweigh your withdrawals so that when you do have to spend, it doesn’t completely exhaust what you’ve built.

 It’s late one weekend afternoon.
-My best friend and I are lounging around her room having somehow managed to find space amongst a floor that had been repurposed as a closet, a hamper, and a bathroom all in one (so, pretty much the standard state of existence for the average high school girl).
-My friend was typing away at what I’m guessing was anyone with an available status on her AIM Buddy List, while I was venting about a teacher at school that I had gotten into a heated argument with.
+My best friend and I are lounging around her room having somehow managed to find space amongst a floor that had been repurposed as a closet, a hamper, and a bathroom all in one (so, pretty much the standard state of existence for a high school girl).
+My friend was typing away at what I’m guessing was anyone with an available status on her AIM Buddy List (if you were born after 1993, just think Vintage SnapChat).
+While she was typing away, I was venting about a teacher at school that I had gotten into a heated argument with.
 I don’t even remember what it was about, probably something ridiculously trivial.
 Regardless, I was fully prepared for her to be on my side and to mindlessly jump in and validate my frustration, because that’s what besties do.
 It’s tradition.

 This is about where you’d insert the most demoralizing, red-X, wrong-answer buzzer sound.